hmcontroller/ControlDemonstrator/sphinx/_static/quickstart/quickCreateProject.rst

 .. image:: ../../_resources/parameterSettingsDialog.png

-**Generate a include files**
+**Generate include files**

 * Click on "Bearbeiten" -> "CCode generieren"
-* the include files will be generated in the folder you have specified in "Projekteinstellungen" or if not in the program root folder. and will be named
+* the include files will be generated in the folder you have specified in "Projekteinstellungen" or if not so, in the program root folder. and will be named

   * microRay.h